Ludwig Ahgren

-While holding a widely publicized "subathon" event, Ahgren became the most subscribed Twitch streamer of all time in 2021, eventually reaching around 282,000 subscribers at its peak, beating the previous record set by fellow streamer Ninja.
-On November 29, 2021, Ahgren announced that he had signed an exclusive deal with YouTube Gaming.
+While holding a widely publicized "subathon" event, Ahgren became the most-subscribed Twitch streamer of all time in 2021, eventually reaching around 282,000 subscribers at its peak, beating the previous record set by fellow streamer Ninja.
+In 2021, Ahgren announced that he had signed an exclusive deal with YouTube Gaming.
 At the 2022 Streamer Awards, Ahgren won the award for "Streamer of the Year".
+He became a Red Bull athlete in 2024.

-Personal life
+Early life

-Ludwig Anders Ahgren was born July 6, 1995, in Hollis, New Hampshire.
-Ahgren has French and Swedish ancestry.
-He attended Arizona State University, where he was a member of the Tempe Underground (formerly Tempe Late Night) stand-up and improv comedy club.
+Ludwig Anders Ahgren was born in Hollis, New Hampshire, on July 6, 1995, the son of a French mother and Swedish father.
+He attended Arizona State University, where he was an inaugural member of Tempe Late Night (later renamed to Tempe Underground), a stand-up, improv, and sketch comedy club.
 He graduated cum laude with degrees in English literature and journalism in 2017.

 Career

-Twitch
+2018–2021: Early Twitch career and initial popularity

+Ahgren began live streaming on Twitch part-time on May 16, 2018, going full-time on February 16, 2019.
+During 2018 and 2019, Ahgren's stream had a relatively small audience, mostly streaming the video games Super Smash Bros.
+Melee, Mario Party 2, and Dark Souls.

+Since as early as June 2019, he has frequently made collaborative content with his current partner and fellow streamer QTCinderella.